Hybrid Topology | Key Advantages and Disadvantages

 Difficult Troubleshooting

-Troubleshooting in hybrid topology is difficult because it combines multiple network types.
+Troubleshooting in a hybrid topology is difficult because it combines multiple network types.
 Finding and fixing issues takes more time and expertise.
 This can slow down network repairs and cause longer downtimes.

 Increased Hardware Requirements

-Hybrid topology needs more hardware, like routers, switches, and cables, to connect different network types.
+A hybrid topology needs more hardware, like routers, switches, and cables, to connect different network types.
 This increases setup costs and space requirements.
 Managing multiple devices also makes maintenance more complicated.

 Higher Power Consumption